markszabo/PostQ/README.md

 #### NTRU Prime for public key

 RSA is not a post-quantum algorithm, so we had to find an other algorithm.
 Our first suggestion was the classic [NTRU](https://en.wikipedia.org/wiki/NTRU), which is a lattice-based public key cryptographic algorithm, developed in 1996, relying on the [Closest Vector Problem](https://en.wikipedia.org/wiki/Lattice_problem#Closest_vector_problem_.28CVP.29).
 However since NTRU uses rings which are not fields, there are some potential attacks against it.
 In May 2016, Daniel Bernstein, Tanja Lange et al released [NTRU Prime](https://ntruprime.cr.yp.to/ntruprime-20160511.pdf), which uses fields, eliminating these attacks.
 We decided to implement this latter version of NTRU.

-## Future development

-The following features could be implemented in the future:
-* Generate new shared secrets after some time / given number of messages
-* Implement 'Forgot my password' functionality
-* Mix NTRU with a pre-quantum algorithm (eg. ECDH, RSA) to provide secrecy even in case NTRU turns out to be insecure

 ## External libraries